MichaelDalton7/smart-queueing-system/README.md

 # Smart Queueing System

 This is the second project in Intel® Edge AI for IoT Developers Nanodegree program.
 The project involves choosing the right the Hardware for different circumstances.
-This repository contins a number of Jupyter notebooks to be executed in the Intel DevCloud from udacity workspace.
+This repository contains a number of Jupyter notebooks to be executed in the Intel DevCloud from a Udacity workspace.

 ## Main Tasks
 1. Proposing a possible hardware solution for the given circumstance.